-Cypher Labs AlgoRhythm Picollo DAC is a blended version amp/DAC of their original portable analog Picollo amp.
+This is a review of the Cypher Labs AlgoRhythm Picollo DAC, which is a blended version amp/DAC of their original portable analog Picollo amp.
 It is priced at $549.

-To learn more Cypher Labs reviews on Headfonics you can click here.
+To learn more about Cypher Labs products we have previously featured on Headfonics you can click here.

 2014 has been a very interesting year for Cypher Labs.
 It has seen them branch out into pure amping beyond their sophisticated and highly rated SOLO and Theorem 720 product lines.
 The Duet and Picollo portable amps by all accounts received some excellent reviews and showed that Cypher Labs could be a major player in the portable amping arena.